JohanVanslembrouck/corolib/examples/transform/README.md

     };
 ```

-p0240.h is used in the p024X.cpp and p25X.cpp program files.
+This variant of p0200.h is used in the p024X.cpp and p25X.cpp program files.

-The files p0240-f.h, p0240-g.h and p0240-h.h contain the transformation
+The files p0240-g.h and p0240-h.h contain the transformation
-of the f, g and h coroutines used in the program files just mentioned.
+of the g and h coroutines used in the program files just mentioned.

+## Notes

-The transformation does not only depend on the content of the coroutine,
+### The MSVC compiler does not see the noexcept operator
-but also on the return type of each await_suspend() function.

-A high-level view of the transformation of a coroutine using an await_suspend() function
-that returns
-* a void can be found in ../corolab/p0403at.cpp (and ../corolab/p0403dt.cpp)
-* a bool can be found in ../corolab/p0403bt.cpp
-* a std::coroutine_handle<> can be found in ../corolab/p0403ct.cpp

-Note that the MSVC compiler (Visual Studio 2022) produces the following error:
+The MSVC compiler (Visual Studio 2022) produces the following error:

     C5231   the expression 'co_await promise.final_suspend()' must be non-throwing